 For the Sauce

-- ¼ cup tamari sauce or soy sauce, or more, to taste
+- ¼ cup tamari sauce or soy sauce or more, to taste

-- 1 tbsp brown sugar
+- 1 tablespoon brown sugar

-- 1 tbsp sesame oil
+- 1 tablespoon sesame oil

-- 2 tsp ground ginger
+- 2 teaspoon ground ginger

 - Cook the noodles according to package instructions; drain and set aside.